 Author contributions: Kobayashi S designed and wrote the introductory editorial for the Highlight Topic, “Prevention of esophageal strictures after endoscopic submucosal dissection”.
 Yamato M and Eguchi S confirmed and edited the entire content of the main body of text; Yamaguchi N, Isomoto H, and Nakao K provided suggestions and edited the content, figure, and table for the subsection “ANTI-INFLAMMATORY APPROACHES” in this article; Kanai N, Ohki T, and Yamamoto M provided suggestions and edited the content and figures for the subsection “Transplanting autologous oral epithelial mucosal cell sheets into the artificial ulcer sites after ESD” in this article; Takagi R, Yamaguchi N, Kasai Y, and Hosoi T provided suggestions and edited the content and figure for the subsection “Preparing autologous oral mucosal epithelial cell sheets for clinical application” in this article; Okano T supervised total research projects related to the manuscript and approved the final submission of this article.

-Supported by The Creation of Innovation Centers for Advanced Interdisciplinary Research Areas Program that was part of the Project for Developing Innovation Systems by the Cell Sheet Tissue Engineering Center (CSTEC) from the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan
+Supported by The Creation of Innovation Centers for Advanced Interdisciplinary Research Areas Program that was part of the Project for Developing Innovation Systems by the Cell Sheet Tissue Engineering Center from the Ministry of Education, Culture, Sports, Science and Technology, Japan

 Correspondence to: Teruo Okano, PhD, Institute of Advanced Biomedical Engineering and Science, Tokyo Women's Medical University, 8-1 Kawada-cho, Shinjuku-ku, Tokyo 162-8666 Japan. tokano@abmes.twmu.ac.jp